 - Google Cloud

 Some of these choices allow you to download or upload in chunks.
 This is helpful so you don’t have server time-out issues.
 I only recommend email storage for small files.
 Email servers often have attachment size limits so you might never receive your files.
+(Yes, it will appear to be sent.)

 For the examples in this tutorial I’ve selected Dropbox.